10 Facts about Vaccination

 A child receiving his vaccine shot

-Vaccinations became a major global focus during the COVID-19 pandemic, but for decades they have been transforming the lives of children and communities – especially in the world’s toughest places.
+Vaccination gained renewed global attention during the COVID-19 pandemic, but for decades it has been transforming the lives of children and communities – especially in the world’s toughest places.
 Today, more than 20 vaccines are available to protect children from preventable diseases.

 Want to learn more?
 Here are 10 key facts about immunisation: